-The plot of the novel Judith unfolds in the province of Judaea in the sixth century BC.
+The plot of the novel Judith unfolds in the province of Judaea in the 6th century BC.
 The heroine is Judith, a young widow, who recounts in the first person her moving and dramatic life story.

 Judith lives in cruel patriarchal times, and she has never experienced sincere love.
 Her aggressive husband suddenly dies shortly after their wedding.

 When the Assyrians, who were the greatest military force of the time, lay siege to her town, its citizens are left without food and water, and the devastation of her town is only a matter of time.
-Due to her beauty, Judith is the one chosen by the city elders to go to the enemy military camp, seduce the commander and then behead him.
+Due to her beauty, Judith is the one chosen by the city elders to go to the enemy military camp, seduce the commander, and then behead him.

 In this dramatic story inspired by the well-known Biblical episode, everything takes place according to the plan of the city elders, apart from one unforeseen event: Judith falls in love with the Assyrian commander, her people’s greatest enemy…